alexmiddeleer/DoctrineModule/docs/hydrator.md

 Starting from DoctrineModule 0.8.0, a hydrator can be used for multiple objects.

 The hydrator constructor also allows a second parameter, `byValue`, which is true by default.
-We will come back later about this distinction, but to be short, it allows the hydrator the change the way it gets/sets data by either accessing the public API of your entity (getters/setters) or directly get/set data through reflection, hence bypassing any of your custom logic.
+We will come back to this distinction later, but in short, it allows the hydrator the change the way it gets/sets data by either by accessing the public API of your entity (the entity's getters/setters) or directly via reflection (hence, bypassing your entity's custom logic).

 #### Example 1 : simple entity with no associations

-Let's begin by a simple example:
+Let's begin with a simple example:

 ```php